 - The police department of the city wherein the collision occurred or,

 - If the collision occurred in unincorporated territory, the local headquarters of the Department of the California Highway Patrol.3

 By law, a note must include the circumstances.
 However, it should say as little as possible -- for instance that your vehicle collided with the owner's property.

-Make sure you note the address whether the collision happened so that you can report it.
+Make sure you note the address where the collision happened so that you can report it.

 If you are able to do so safely, photos of the accident scene and the vehicles involved can help your lawyer or adjuster determine what happened.

 It can also prevent someone from claiming that you are responsible for any damage the vehicle or property later sustains.